2024 hazelnut harvest days

 So it seems that the perennial agriculture revolution has quietly begun.
 Call it ‘conservation agriculture,’ call it ‘regeneration,’ call it ‘no-till’ or ‘carbon farming’ or ‘climate smart’ or what you will.
 There are plenty of people who firmly believe that you don’t need soil to grow food, but even if that were true, it’s surely not a world worth living in.
 If we want soil, we need woody plants with deep root systems and abundant leaves to capture sunlight and carbon dioxide and alchemize it into sugar and humus.
 And if we can pick sweet fruits and fatty acids and dense starches from their wide spreading branches, year after year, without ever sticking more than a spade into the sweet earth, all the better.

-As excruciating as it has been to sit and wait these past few years, the time was simply not yet ripe.
+As excruciating as it has been to sit and wait these past seven years, the time was simply not yet ripe.
 We are humble growers, not machinists, not venture capitalists; we knew we might never grow enough to be able to purchase the kind of mechanized equipment that would turn our crop into saleable products.
 But just because the money hadn’t flowed our way, didn’t mean it wasn’t there at all!
-As it turns out, a handful of other new and veteran nutheads in New York had also been scheming for a while.
-Their first big break came in 2019 through a crowdfunder to purchase a commercial nut oil press, and additional grants and investments ealier this year have allowed them to finally begin organizing and assembling the Northeast’s first tree nut processing facility.
-It’s the first step in a regional collaboration that will allow small growers like ourselves to make this incredible food available to our broader foodshed again, and incentivize more growers to start planting!
+As it turns out, a handful of other new and veteran nutheads in upstate New York had also been scheming for a while.
+Their first big break came in 2019 through a crowdfunder to purchase a commercial nut oil press, and additional grants and investments earlier this year (2023) have allowed them to finally begin organizing and assembling the Northeast’s first tree nut processing facility.
+It’s the first step in a regional collaboration that will allow small independent growers like ourselves to make this incredible food available to our broader foodshed again, and incentivize more growers to start planting!

 agroforestry field day